iem-projects/pd-acre-amb/readme.rst

 Buses
 .....

-Ambisonics buses have a name asiocated within an abstractions, which uses it.
-The chosen name ``<bus-id>`` also needs the order ``<order>`` and dimensionality to be defined.
-An abstraction with lower order, but same dimensionality, can be used to add to an Ambisonics bus with 'catch~'es and also to read from one with 'receive~'s, therefore a bus catches Ambisonics signals and sends.
+Ambisonics buses have a name associated within an abstractions, which uses it.
+The chosen name ``<bus-id>`` also needs the order ``<order>`` and dimensions to be defined.
+An abstraction with lower order, but same dimensions, can be used to add to an Ambisonics bus with 'catch~'es and also to read from one with 'receive~'s, therefore a bus catches Ambisonics signals and sends.

 Encoders and decoders
 .....................

-Encoders use Ambisonics Busses to throw their signals to them and decoders read from a Ambisonics bus and distribute it to speaker outs.
+Encoders use Ambisonics Buses to throw their signals to them and decoders read from a Ambisonics bus and distribute it to speaker outs.

 Outs